qbap/a7-ios7-downgrader/README.md

 - [johndoe123](https://twitter.com/iarchiveml) for the a7 ios 7 [downgrade guide](https://ios7.iarchive.app/downgrade/) which made this entire project possible
 - [LukeZGD](https://github.com/LukeZGD/) for the updated [cydia.tar](https://github.com/LukeZGD/Legacy-iOS-Kit/raw/main/resources/jailbreak/freeze.tar) for jailbreaking older ios versions
-- [TheRealClarity](https://github.com/TheRealClarity) for ios 7& 8 semi untethered sandbox patches to enable tweaks to work
+- [TheRealClarity](https://github.com/TheRealClarity) for ios 7 & 8 semi untethered sandbox patches to enable tweaks to work
 - [Nathan](https://github.com/verygenericname) for the ssh ramdisk and [iBoot64Patcher fork](https://github.com/verygenericname/iBoot64Patcher)
-- [Mineek](https://github.com/mineek) for [seprmvr64](https://github.com/mineek/seprmvr64) and other patches** i want to give a very special thanks to [Mineek](https://github.com/mineek), if it werent for them this entire project would have not been possible. you are amazing and i appreciate all that you do, thank you so much
+- [Mineek](https://github.com/mineek) for [seprmvr64](https://github.com/mineek/seprmvr64) and other patches.
+I want to give a very special thanks to [Mineek](https://github.com/mineek), if it werent for them this entire project would have not been possible. you are amazing and i appreciate all that you do, thank you so much
 - [nyuszika7h](https://github.com/nyuszika7h) for the script to help get into DFU
 - [tihmstar](https://github.com/tihmstar) for [pzb](https://github.com/tihmstar/partialZipBrowser)/original [iBoot64Patcher](https://github.com/tihmstar/iBoot64Patcher)/original [liboffsetfinder64](https://github.com/tihmstar/liboffsetfinder64)/[img4tool](https://github.com/tihmstar/img4tool)
 - [Tom](https://github.com/guacaplushy) for a couple patches and bugfixes